larafun/suite/docs/filters.md

 }
 ```

-Even though the Request may contain additional parameters, only the fields defined by the `defaults()` method will be considered when instantiating the Filter.
-This behaviour is desirable so that developers won't rely on properties that have not been defined and documented.
+Even though the Filter may accept additional parameters than the ones defined by the `defaults()` method, this behaviour should be avoided so that developers won't rely on properties that have not been defined and documented.

 ## Validation rules